orggue/adidas-zaragoza/kubernetes-essentials/03_pods.md

 ### Run an interactive shell inside a Pod

 Like with Docker you can establish an interactive shell to a pod with almost the same sytax.
-Use the `kubectl exec` command to run an interactive shell inside the `k8s-hello-world` Pod:
+Use the `kubectl exec` command to run an interactive shell inside the `<PODNAME>` Pod:

 ```
-kubectl exec -ti k8s-hello-world /bin/sh
+kubectl exec -ti <PODNAME> /bin/sh
 ```

 ----

-### Do it yourself
-* Create a Pod manifest using the nginx containers
-* Access the pod on port 80 using port-forward
-* View the logs of the nginx container